 You want a durable tent rated for 12 people that’s going to last you multiple trips over a good number of years in a variety of different seasons and weathers, then you should absolutely consider this one.

-The Tahoe Gear Gateway 12 is a very spacious, l-shape tent measuring 20' x 15' with 7' of headroom.
-It has a small room and a big room which can either be open plan or separated using the divider that zips shut.
-The tent breaks down into a carry case that measures approximately 2' x 2' x 4' and weighs around 40lbs.
+The Tahoe Gear Gateway 12 is a very spacious, l-shape tent offering 300sq feet of floor space (20′ x 15′) with 7′ of headroom.
+It has a small room and a big room which can either be open plan or turned into three separate rooms using the divider that zips shut.
+The tent breaks down into a carry case that measures approximately 2′ x 2′ x 4′ and weighs around 40lbs.

 It has two doors that can be tied back to be completely open, or just the mesh screen or completely closed.
 Similarly there’s lots of mesh windows that can be zipped up or down from the inside. ($$)